Dark Crisis: Plot

-Nightwing gives a eulogy to the Justice League in front of the rest of the superhero community and the general public, while Deathstroke and his Secret Society of Super Villains (consisting of Angle Man, Black Spider, Body Doubles, Bug-Eyed Bandit, Copperhead, Count Vertigo, Crazy Quilt, Doctor Destiny, Doctor Phosphorus, Dollmaker, Felix Faust, Firefly, Flamingo, Gentleman Ghost, Girder, Hellhound, Hyena, Multiplex, Neutron, Phobia, Prankster, Prometheus, Scavenger, Shadow Thief, Shaggy Man, Shrapnel, Silver Banshee, Skorpio, Slipknot, Tattooed Man, Toyman, Trident, Typhoon, and Warp) also pay their respects as he blows out the candle.
-As villains spread chaos across the world out of fear, Hal Jordan joins in after hearing from Jon Kent and Wally West that the Justice League was killed by Pariah according to Black Adam, and doesn't trust Adam's word.
+Nightwing gives a eulogy to the Justice League in front of the rest of the superhero community and the general public, while Deathstroke and his Secret Society of Super Villains also pay their respects as he blows out the candle.
+As villains spread chaos across the world out of fear, Hal Jordan joins in after hearing from Jon Kent and Wally West that the Justice League was killed by Pariah according to Black Adam, and does not trust Adam.
 Wally West tells him that Doctor Fate, Ray Palmer, Ryan Choi, and Captain Cold do not know where the Justice League and Barry Allen are.
-With Hal Jordan departing for galactic threat and Wally West leaving to find Barry, Jon tries persuading Yara Flor (the Brazilian Wonder Girl) and Jace Fox (the new Batman of New York) to join his new Justice League, but they refuse due to them being busy.
-Jon creates his new Justice League (consisting of Damian Wayne, Supergirl, a female Doctor Light, Blue Beetle, Booster Gold, Ted Kord, Harley Quinn, Killer Frost, Jackson Hyde, and Frankenstein), to which Adam tells Jon that his Justice League is not ready because some of the members are reformed villains.
+With Hal Jordan departing for galactic threat and Wally West leaving to find Barry, Jon tries persuading Yara Flor and Jace Fox to join his new Justice League, but they refuse due to them being busy.
+Jon creates his new Justice League (consisting of Damian Wayne, Supergirl, Doctor Light, Blue Beetle, Booster Gold, Ted Kord, Harley Quinn, Killer Frost, Jackson Hyde, and Frankenstein), to which Adam tells Jon that his Justice League is not ready because some of the members are reformed villains.
 Deathstroke and his army launch an attack on the Titans Academy, injuring many superheroes and shooting Beast Boy in the head.
 On Multiverse-2, Pariah reveals his plan to the Great Darkness by using the Justice League's death to incite Earth-0 into deep despair, allowing him to excess his phase of destroying the multiverse.

-Nightwing manages to recover from the attack and confronts Deathstroke who reveals that his Secret Society of Super Villains (which now include Key and Lion-Mane among its ranks) has already targeted Nightwing's closest allies.
+Nightwing manages to recover from the attack and confronts Deathstroke who reveals that his Secret Society of Super Villains has already targeted Nightwing's closest allies.
 Deathstroke challenges Nightwing to a fight which Nightwing wins, but Deathstroke offers a second challenger and Nightwing realizes that Deathstroke will kill the person who loses him in a fight.
 Nightwing offers himself up but is saved by Jon Kent.
 Deathstroke also sends in Cyborg Superman to take down Jon Kent, but Jon Kent defeats Cyborg Superman.
 Pariah tells Deathstroke to spare the heroes and orders him to retreat bringing his Secret Society with him, which he relents.
 Black Adam arrives and announces that he will be training the new Justice League.
-Kyle Rayner escapes from prison and meets up with Hal Jordan and the Green Lantern Corps (Jo Mullein, Kilowog, Guy Gardner, Simon Baz, and Jessica Cruz), where he learns that Wally West, Kid Flash, Jesse Chambers, Max Mercury, and Wally's kids are trying to find Barry Allen.
+Kyle Rayner escapes from prison and meets up with Hal Jordan and the Green Lantern Corps, where he learns that Wally West, Kid Flash, Jesse Chambers, Max Mercury, and Wally's kids are trying to find Barry Allen.